KhiopsML/khiops-doc/docs/setup/quickstart.md

 ### 🖋️ Simply describe your multi-table data

 The following only shows the `syntax` to be used when describing multi-table data.
 For a running code sample, please refer to the [dedicated page][full_pipeline].
-Here we continue with the previous example, where the multi-table data describes the customers of a telecom operator and where the goal is to predict the chrun:
+Here we continue with the previous example, where the multi-table data describes the customers of a telecom operator and where the goal is to predict the churn:

 [full_pipeline]: /advanced/Notebooks/Use_in_any_ML_pipeline